Disruptor: Smog's heavy toll on health, economic activity (IANS Special)

 "There is also a significant effect on the local tourism industry as both domestic and foreign travellers tend to avoid visits during these times of heavy smog," he said.

-"We are witnessing a trend of 'escape tourism' in metros like Delhi, where increasing level of pollution has tourists flocking to destinations like Goa in search of fresh air," ixigo Group CEO and Co-Founder, Aloke Bajpai, said.
+"We are witnessing a trend of 'escape tourism' in metros like Delhi, where increasing level of pollution has tourists flocking to destinations like Goa in search of fresh air," said Aloke Bajpai, Group CEO and Co-Founder, ixigo.

 "Beach destinations are a favourite pick amongst travellers this Diwali."